brainhack-school2020/deep_representational_learning/README.md

 The plan is to have at least:

 - Python scripts for steps 1 and 3
 - Markdown README.md explaining the whole pipeline.

 And perhaps :

-- A contained that enables to reproduce these analyses
+- A container that enables to reproduce these analyses

 # Results
 ## human brain RDMs